StaPH-B/midwest-region/templates/trainings.md

 training_number: 1
 ---

-Resource content should go here.
-Make sure to update the resource number according to those already present in the _resources directory.
+Training content should go here.
+Make sure to update the training number according to those already present in the _training directory.